MicrosoftDocs/linux/docs/packages.md

 - Public Key ID: Microsoft (Release signing) `gpgsecurity@microsoft.com`
 - Public Key Fingerprint: `BC52 8686 B50D 79E3 39D3 721C EB3E 94AD BE12 29CF`

+As of May 2025, a new key has been introduced.
+This is primarily to support RHEL 10 and similar releases, which have strict requirements around signing keys.
+Note that this change in policy does not indicate a lack of trust in the existing key, which will continue to be used for existing repositories.
+- This new public key may be downloaded here: [https://packages.microsoft.com/keys/microsoft-2025.asc](https://packages.microsoft.com/keys/microsoft-2025.asc)
+- Public Key ID: Microsoft (Release signing) `Microsoft Corporation - General GPG Signer <gpgsign@microsoft.com>`
+- Public Key Fingerprint: `AA86 F75E 427A 19DD 3334 6403 EE4D 7792 F748 182B`

 ## Command examples for using the Linux repository service

 The following commands will configure your Linux OS to install packages from packages.microsoft.com.
 There are instructions for deb-based systems (e.g. Debian, Ubuntu) and rpm-based systems (e.g. Fedora, RHEL).